 April is here, and the sun just came out.
-Of course, it went away before I could finish writing this sentence, as the weather has been nothing but bad news lately.
+But, of course, it went away before I could finish writing this sentence, as the weather has been bad news lately.

 The delay wasn't Eddy's fault.
-He put in a new hardwood floor and installed new cabinets and countertops just as he promised, and we have been enjoying our new kitchen for months.
-But it was still an unfinished project because, after Eddy finished his work, we decided that we needed a hood over the stove.
-Having an extractor installed sounded simple, but this is one of the things that make living on a boat so "interesting."
-Most extractor fans made for houses wouldn't work with our low ceilings, and we needed to find a solution.
+He put in a new hardwood floor and installed new cabinets and countertops, just as he promised, and we have been enjoying our new kitchen for months.
+But it was still an unfinished project because we decided that we needed a hood over the stove after Eddy finished his work.
+Having an extractor installed sounded simple, but this is one thing that makes living on a boat so "interesting."
+Unfortunately, most extractor fans made for houses wouldn't work with our low ceilings, and we needed to find a solution.

-Shopping for something unusual like an over-the-cooktop extractor fan in Paris means that you discover new neighborhoods and learn new French words.
+Shopping for something unusual, like an over-the-cooktop extractor fan in Paris, means discovering new neighborhoods and learning new French words.
 We spent several days wandering in and out of shops, asking questions, and looking at options.
-We were losing hope, when one day, while we were out doing another errand, we stopped in at Cap Bastille, a kitchen store on rue Lacuée, just across from the port.
+We were losing hope when one day, while doing another errand, we stopped in at Cap Bastille, a kitchen store on rue Lacuée, just across from the port.
 There we met François, who immediately took an interest in our project.
-Whereas everyone else that we questioned in other kitchen stores was polite, no one jumped right on the problem like François did; he was bound and determined to find a solution for us.
+Whereas everyone else we questioned in other kitchen stores was polite, no one jumped right on the problem like François did; he was bound and determined to find a solution for us.

 He walked back to the boat with us to take measurements in the kitchen, and he climbed up on the front deck to look at the kitchen roof to see how he should place the exhaust pipe to protect our air draft.
 He took lots of notes and then shook our hands with a promise to call us as soon as he had found something for us.

-He called a week or so later to say that he had found just the right product, and he came by with the man who would be doing the installation.
-They had a plan that would guard our air draft and make the extractor flush with the ceiling—just one small problem.
-The extractor only cost a bit over 200 euros, but the estimate came to over 3000 euros with the installation.
+He called a week later to say that he had found the right product and he came by with the man who would do the installation.
+They had the plan to guard our air draft and flush the extractor with the ceiling—just one small problem.
+The extractor only cost over 200 euros, but the estimate came to over 3000 euros with the installation.
 After we recovered from the shock and explained how many dollars 3000 euros would be for us right now, François said that he could sell us the extractor and that we would need to find someone else who could figure out how to do the job in a way that would be less expensive.
 We needed someone who understood boats.
-We looked at each other with knowing smiles and reading each other's minds; we knew that the solution to our problem was to call on Super Henk.
+We looked at each other with knowing smiles and read each other's minds; we knew that the solution to our problem was to call on Super Henk.

-Henk Hÿdra is Dutch, has built 35 barges himself, and even though he may look mild-mannered in this photo, he is an action hero.
-When barge owners have a problem that they can't solve, they call on Henk.
+Henk Hÿdra is Dutch and has built 35 barges himself, and even though he may look mild-mannered in this photo, he is an action hero.
+When barge owners have a problem they can't solve, they call on Henk.

-Henk has been trying to retire for the last five years, but boaters keep finding jobs that only he can do.
-He sold his shipyard, and he and his wife Jacqueline, an artist, live on the last barge that he built, a 22-meter masterpiece that other boaters have labeled a "one-meter" barge.
-(That means that Henk's barge is so perfect that even when you are standing just one meter away, you don't see any flaws.)
+Henk has been trying to retire for the last five years, but boaters keep finding jobs only he can do.
+So he sold his shipyard, and he and his wife Jacqueline, an artist, live on the last barge he built, a 22-meter masterpiece that other boaters labeled a "one-meter" barge.
+(That means that Henk's barge is so perfect that even standing just one meter away, you don't see any flaws.)

 Our New Kitchen

-Henk's reputation precedes him wherever he travels, and in the floating village of barge owners, that means that he is often called on to solve an unsolvable problem.
+Henk's reputation precedes him wherever he travels, and he is often called on to solve an unsolvable problem in the floating village of barge owners.
 Because Henk and Jacqueline are as kind as they are talented, they made a detour to come to the Paris-Arsenal on their trip from Roanne to Amsterdam to help us.

-Now that Henk has come to our rescue, we no longer have to open the doors and windows every time we want to grill something on the stove.
-Thank you Super Henk.
+Now that Henk has come to our rescue, we no longer have to open the doors and windows whenever we want to grill something on the stove.
+Thank you, Super Henk.

 Yacht Club Paris Bastille

 The yacht club had elections recently, and our port neighbors voted one of us onto the board of directors to be in charge of international relations, with the knowledge that both of us would be doing the jobs assigned to us.
-We are feeling rather proud to be the first foreign members on the board.
+So we feel rather proud to be the first foreign board member.

 The board's first meeting was before the barbecue on April 3rd, and all went well.
-No problems understanding rapid-fire French and the newly elected board is full of enthusiasm and plans to improve the port.
+There were no problems understanding rapid-fire French, and the newly elected board is enthusiastic and plans to improve the port.